 Article 12.2: (amended Dec 2014)

-The league shall carry a separate line item within its budgets for the express purpose of building new baseball fields.
-All funds raised for the purpose of building new baseball fields shall be temporarily restricted by Executive Board vote for the sole purpose of acquiring land and/or building new baseball fields.
+The league shall carry a separate line item within its budgets for the express purpose of capital improvements.
+All funds raised for the purpose of capital improvementsf shall be temporarily restricted by Executive Board vote for the sole purpose of acquiring land, building new baseball fields, or other capital improvements.

 Article 13:

-Amendments to the LNAL organizational by laws may be proposed at any time by any legal resident of North Attleboro who has acquired voting rights as per article 2 of the by laws.
+Amendments to the LNAL organizational by-laws may be proposed at any time by any legal resident of North Attleboro who has acquired voting rights as per article 2 of the by-laws.
 All amendment proposals will be discussed at the next scheduled league meeting.
 Proposals shall then be voted upon at the next monthly meeting for such amendment votes.
 The monthly meetings at which such actions shall take place are: February, June, and October.
 Amendments will require a two-thirds majority for ratification, and if ratified will become immediately binding after review and approval by designated legal counsel.

-Article 14:

-The Diamond League is a division developed for ages 16-18.
-The teams carry up to 15 players plus alternates but a player may not play on another team (Such as American Legion or AAU) A team may also carry a 15 year old that may be used as an emergency player, however he/she may not pitch.
-This is a competitive league usually comprised of Varsity and Junior Varsity players.
-North Attleboro will field one (1) team in the Diamond League.

-The team shall be selected by a manager who shall be approved by the Board of Directors at the May meeting.
-The league shall advertise through traditional media to solicit players and the ad shall also be posted on the LNAL website in order to give all players an opportunity to request a spot on the team.
-All selections shall be at the discretion of the manager and his coaching staff.

 Article 15: (amended Aug 2017)